Birch is the national tree of Finland and a perfect material for the Secto Design lamps thanks to its strong and resilient fibers.

 Birch is the most common deciduous tree in Finland.
 After the last glacial period in the northern hemisphere some 10 000 years ago, birch trees were the first to dominate the landscape thanks to their remarkable tolerance to challenging conditions.
 Today, white birch trunks are a typical sight from the south coast of Finland up to Lapland, only the size of the birches gets smaller the norther one travels.

-In Finland birches are everywhere, in gardens and in forests, living side by side with all Nordic flora and fauna: Their branches provide shelter for many birds, birch leaves are eaten by forest animals like elks, hares, grouses, mice and insects and the roots are a fertile substrate for many delicious mushrooms.
+In Finland birches are everywhere, in gardens and in forests, living side by side with all Nordic flora and fauna: Their branches provide shelter for many birds, theirs leaves are eaten by forest animals like elks, hares, grouses, mice and insects and the roots are a fertile substrate for many delicious mushrooms.

 Being a deciduous tree, the birch sheds its leaves before winter in order to save energy.
-In spring Finns wait for the first tiny leaves to appear on birch branches.
+In spring, Finns wait for the first tiny leaves to appear on birch branches.
 Seeing green on birches makes Finns happy after the dark and cold winter.
 After the leaves burst, they grow fast.
 On Midsummer’s Eve Finns show respect to the birch as a symbol of summer by decorating festive venues with young birches.
-During summer the leaves grow bigger and darker.
+During summer, the leaves grow bigger and darker.
 In October they turn yellow and finally fall in the stormy autumn weather.
 In January birches get another kind of mantle when the white glittering frost on the branches gives them a magical look.

 Sustainable green gold